wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-35.&emsp;Miracles are expressions of love, but they may not always have observable effects.
+35. Miracles are expressions of love, but they may not always have observable effects.

 ::: details Expanded
 Miracles are expressions of love, but they [miracles] may not always have observable effects.